 When the new Aged Care Act is implemented, the Compliance rating design will be updated to align with the new regulatory model, which will include graded assessments against the strengthened Aged Care Quality Standards (strengthened Standards).
 All aged care homes will be audited against these strengthened Standards and the new Compliance rating will evaluate compliance and conformance.

-To achieve a 5-star Compliance rating, homes will have to achieve an exceeding grade against the strengthened Standards.
+To achieve a 5-star Compliance rating, a new requirement will be introduced, necessitating an exceeding grade against the strengthened Standards.

 Regulatory notices